Newport News proposed to build a reservoir in King William County to increase water supply for municipal (drinking water) and industrial use

 On April 30, 2009, the Corps of Engineers directed Newport News to stop work on "all activities previously authorized by the permit."
 In addition to the costs of additional studies required by the Corps, the project managers identified a high risk that the state DEQ and Virginia Marine Resources Commission permits would expire and that the Corps of Engineers would not issue a new Section 404 permit.7

 Newport News finally abandoned efforts to build the King William Reservoir on September 22, 2009.
-Instead, the city will "pursue 'a series of smaller, more incremental things,' such as increasing the size of existing city reservoirs, tapping more groundwater supplies and reducing usage through conservation."8
+Instead, the city announced it would:8

 existing municipal water supply sources on the Peninsula (without King William Reservoir)